Antonio-Rocchia/Neovim-config/README.md

 - [ ] Diff integration
     - I tried it when I used neogit and its very useful
 - [ ] Global options for some telescope pickers (eg. man_pages({ sections = { 'ALL' }}))
+- [ ] A keymap to paste from "0 register

 ### Removed
 - Git integration with Neogit